wesleytian/wesleytian.com/posts/sf.md

 ---

 At the beginning of 2022, I had one new year's resolution: to have more fun.
 I had been grinding for the past two years–first on a startup then for an Ironman; I needed a break.
-I guess I can say I accomplished what I set out to do.
+I guess I can say I finally accomplished what I set out to do.

 These past few months have been crazy fun, but now I've had my fill and it's time to get back on the grind**.
 It's perfect timing, as in a few days, I'll be moving from my current co-living house of seven other 21-26 year olds in the popping Victorian-style Polk St area to a high-rise closer to downtown SF with Victor.
 I'll meet other overachieving, hardworking yuppies in the building's lounge and library and continue working on projects on weekends until one of them brings enough value to people so that I can raise funding.
 Equally importantly, I'm looking forward to bring back a sense of routine and get my health back in check after these past months of heavy drinking and staying out late.